SedarOlmez94/sedarolmez.git.io/index.md

 I received a joint scholarship from both the Economic and Social Research Council and The Alan Turing Institute to carry out research in the field of computer science/geocomputation, mainly my research involves intelligent agents and smart cities.
 I am currently based at the University of Leeds at the Leeds Institute for Data Analytics.

 ## Research interests
+Sedar will be focusing on data analytics and smart cities, developing a programming library to try simulate how policies can impact a small world of autonomous intelligent agents to try deduce positive or negative impact in the long run.
+If the impact is positive and this is conveyed collectively taking into consideration the agent's health, happiness and other social characteristics then the policy can be considered.
+Furthermore, he will work on agent based modelling to solve and provide faster solutions to economic and social elements of society, establishing applied and theoretical answers.
+Some other interests are:

 - Multi-agent systems
 - Intelligent agents
 - Natural language processing
 - Artificial intelligence planning
 - Machine learning
 - Neural networks
+- Genetic programming
 - Geocomputation
 - Argumentation theory
 - Smart cities